 A bedside commode is a portable toilet.
-If you are helping a loved one use a bedside commode, try to be relaxed.
+If you are helping someone use a bedside commode, try to be relaxed.
 Helping with a commode can be embarrassing for both of you.
 This may be especially true if you are caring for someone of the opposite sex.
 If you are calm and don't seem embarrassed, the person may feel more comfortable.

-Encourage your loved one to use the commode on a regular schedule as much as possible.
-For example, your loved one may try to use it every 2 to 4 hours.
-Keeping a regular schedule may help both men who have problems with incontinence and women who have problems with incontinence.
+Encourage the person you're caring for to use the commode on a regular schedule as much as possible.
+For example, they may try to use it every 2 to 4 hours.
+Keeping a regular schedule may help people who have problems with incontinence (controlling urine).

-- Make sure your loved one is wearing non-slip shoes or slippers.
-It may be helpful for your loved one to wear clothes that are easy to take off.
+Make sure the person you're caring for is wearing non-slip shoes or slippers.
+It may also be helpful for them to wear clothes that are easy to take off.

 - Make sure the wheels on the commode are locked.

-- As your loved one gets ready to move to the commode, make sure his or her feet are not crossed.
+- As the person gets ready to move to the commode, make sure their feet are not crossed.

 - Have the person lean forward before standing.
-Help him or her stand up if needed.
-The person can help push with both arms.
+Help them stand up if needed.

 - Help the person slowly turn and step back to sit on the commode.

-- Be careful that your loved one doesn't lose balance or tip the commode when sitting down.
+- Be careful that they don't lose balance or tip the commode when sitting down.
 It's best for men to sit while using the commode.

 After the person is done using the commode:

-- Help your loved one wipe if needed.
+- Help them wipe if needed, and use gloves.
 Wet wipes may work better than toilet paper for cleaning.
 For women, be sure to wipe the area from front to back.

-- Help your loved one stand up off the commode.
-Have your loved one slowly turn, step back to the bed or chair, and then sit.
+- Help the person stand up off the commode.
+Have them slowly turn, step back to the bed or chair, and then sit.